scrtlabs/secret.js/README.md

 ## Keplr Wallet

-The recommended way of integrating Keplr is by using `window.keplr.getOfflineSignerOnlyAmino()`:
+The recommended way of integrating Keplr is by using `window.keplr.getOfflineSigner()`:

 ```ts
 import { SecretNetworkClient } from "secretjs";